-1. In the intrinsic value of the marine environment and the need to protect and conserve it for future generations;
+1. In the intrinsic worth of the marine environment and the need to protect and conserve it for future generations.

-2. In the recognition of Native Title over water, rock, headlands and islands and the rights of Indigenous Australians to exercise management and stewardship over marine resources;
+4. In the recognition of First Nations’ Custodianship over all elements of the marine environment, including water, rocky reefs and islands, and the rights of First Nations Peoples to exercise management and stewardship over marine resources.

-3. In the rights of local communities and community-based groups to participate in planning and management of marine areas;
+5. In the rights of local communities and community-based groups to participate in planning and management of marine areas.

-6. In effective and genuine public participation in the design and implementation of management plans for MPAs;
+7. In effective and genuine public participation in the design and implementation of management plans for MPAs.

-7. In sustainable recreational and commercial fishing in marine areas other than no-take sanctuary zones;
+8. In sustainable recreational and commercial fishing in marine areas other than no-take sanctuary zones.

-8. In sustainable employment-transition programs to assist commercial fishers and people employed in associated industries impacted by changes in marine management practices; and
+9. In sustainable employment-transition programs to assist commercial fishers and people employed in associated industries whose livelihoods are affected by changes in marine management practices.

 The Greens NSW will work towards: